GAAYAKA notation files

 represents notation from ma of lower octave (Mandhra Sthaayi) to Pa of upper octave (Thaara Sthaayi)

 Other symbols used in these files: The symbols < and > increase or decrease the note pitch by fraction of 81/80 (a comma).
 The symbols \ and / increase the transit duration from note to note by 50 milliseconds (the normal transit time is 50 milliseconds).
-For version 4 files the symbol $ toggles the auto thalam.
+For files of version 1.4 and later, the symbol $ toggles the auto thalam.
 The symbol {M } with a number after M indicates change of melam from that point (used for ragamalika) and the symbol {T } with a number after T indicates new tempo from that point.

 Songs included in the zip file above: